 Ray Sahelian, M.D.

-Blueberries provide a variety of benefits to so many parts of the body, and are considered a superfood.
+Blueberries provide a variety of benefits to many parts of the body and are considered a superfood.
 Full of antioxidants, they can have a positive effect on the heart, the brain, the stomach, the bladder, and many more organs and tissues.
-Several species of blueberries are native in the U.S., and fruits of many are gathered from the wild. for more information see berries.
+Several species of blueberries are native in the U.S., and fruits of many are gathered from the wild. for more information about the health benefits, see berries.

 Anthocyanins, proanthocyanidins, resveratrol, flavonols, pterostilbene, kaempferol, and tannins.

 Nutrition and Cancer.
 2014.
 Whole blueberry powder inhibits metastasis of triple negative breast cancer in a xenograft mouse model through modulation of inflammatory cytokines.

 Nutrition Research.
 2013.
 A single portion of blueberry (Vaccinium corymbosum L) improves protection against DNA damage but not vascular function in healthy male volunteers.

 Eating blueberries, as part of a healthy diet, reduces risk factors for cardiovascular disease and diabetes, such as an accumulation of belly fat, high cholesterol, and high blood sugar.
 The health benefits of blueberries are thought to be due to their high levels of anthocyanins found in darkly pigmented fruits and vegetables.
 University of Michigan research scientist E. Mitchell Seymour investigated the effects of adding freeze-dried blueberry powder to a low-fat and a high-fat diet.
 After 90 days, rats fed the blueberry powder had less abdominal fat and lower levels of cholesterol and harmful triglycerides than control rats that weren't fed any blueberry powder.
 The study was supported by the U.S. Highbush Blueberry Council and published in 2009.